ISPR members are invited to nominate candidates, with a letter of support for the following ISPR Awards:

 The Jan Anderson Lecture Award: a travelling fellowship

-Officers of ISPR have approved a new award in recognition of personal achievement in photosynthesis research by early to mid-career researchers.
-Starting 2018, the biennial Jan Anderson Lecture Award will recognise outstanding achievements in structural aspects of photosynthesis research (in the broadest sense) within a period of not more than 20 years past the doctoral degree.
+The biennial Jan Anderson Lecture Award recognises outstanding achievements in structural aspects of photosynthesis research (in the broadest sense) within a period of not more than 20 years past the doctoral degree.
 The award is designed to allow recipients to travel to and present their research at regional and international congresses in the year following the announcement of their selection.
 They will be free to select and negotiate the venues for presentations but are expected to include ISPR-sponsored conferences that bring together scientists in both hemispheres, including the International Photosynthesis Congress or regional photosynthesis conferences in intervening years.

 The Jan Anderson Lecture Award commemorates the contributions to photosynthesis research by Jan Anderson FAA, FRS (1932-2015).
 A citizen of New Zealand and Australia, Jan acknowledged the seminal importance of international travel to her early career, which was subsequently sustained in Australia by collaborations with colleagues from the East and West.
-The Award is supported by funds contributed to ISPR by her friends and colleagues in the hope that the biennial Award will stimulate collegial communication and interactions in research between International Congresses on Photosynthesis Research, the next being scheduled in Rotorua, New Zealand in 2020.
-Applications for this award have now closed for 2018.
+The Award is supported by funds contributed to ISPR by her friends and colleagues.

 The Prasanna Mohanty Award for Young Scientists